djtersteegc/smartportsd/smartportsd-nano-shield/README.md

 # Assembly

-If you plan on casing the PCB, print the case out first before the install the LED's you you can space them properly.
+If you plan on casing the PCB, print the case out first before the install the LED's you can space them properly.
 I use about 2.4mm of reveal with standard 5mm LED's so they are just poking above the surface of the case face.

 # Firmware Flashing